computernewb/collab-vm-server/BUILDING.md

 #### Visual Studio

-Visual Studio is currently unsupported, however it may be supported later once stuff is completed.
+Visual Studio is *possibly* supported, now that the server is CMake and starting to be rewritten.

+Detailed instructions for how to get the server to work with Visual Studio's CMake tools will be written later once ensured.

 ### Linux
 On Linux, compiling with both clang and gcc seem to work fine.
 It is recommended to use clang.